Robert, here's my two cents on your question:

 1) Effective email marketing is done by connecting with a niche group of people.
 I don't know your business, but I'm assuming you've hammered out your unique value offering, and you've targeted a specific group with specific needs.
 When that's the case, then you can really bond with them by being personal in your emails.
 Don't open up an email automation series with sales.
 First talk about how you landed in the same spot they are - with that same need.
 Include high drama.
 Be engaging.
 People are wired to metabolize information via story.
 So hold their hand, and guide them in that matter.
 And one key to storytelling?
 Drama and conflict.
 It's just like a film.
 You can see a series I did at https://outergain.com.
 Just opt-in on the home page.

 2) As far as sales automation, I've heavily used Aweber, Mautic and MailChimp along with looking at some other competitors.
 I still think MailChimp is the best.
 Primarily due to their easy-to-use tools.
 Mautic is nice, but the email editor (which it all boils down to that) is worthless.
 MailChimp has come a LONG way.
 Now they operate off a single master list with groups and segments so you can pretty much do anything you want.

 After banging my head against the wall trying to provide a good solution for our customers, we decided to launch Cultivate CRM which is a Wordpress CRM that allows you to tie into MailChimp for both email and postcard automation, and then Project Broadcast for text automation.
 It's a sweet plugin.
-If you're on WordPress check it out: https://cultivate-crm.com
+If you're on WordPress, check it out at https://cultivate-crm.com.

 Hi guys, I wrote this small article on SuperiorSolos Website when someone asked me is email marketing dead.